Robpol86/robpol86.com/docs/posts/2022/2022-07-15-snapmaker.md

 :::{imgur-figure} joKQgiy
 Head Fitting

-The PTFE teflon tubing kit I bought came with teflon tubes and two types of push-in fittings.
+The PTFE teflon tubing kit I bought came with two types of push-in fittings.
 The blue fittings prevent the teflon tube from going all the way through.
 :::

 :::{imgur-figure} f3CX7MR